lrobidou/REINDEER2/README.md

 For the **index** mode, the mandatory parameters are the file of files (a plain text file where each line represented a unitigs file) and the size of the k-mers to be indexed.

-`Reindeer2 --mode index -fof file_of_files.txt --kmer 31`
+`Reindeer2 --mode index --input file_of_files.txt --kmer 31`

 General parameters:
-- `-o, --output` an output directory for the index
+- `-o, --output-dir` an output directory for the index
 - `-a, --abundance` the abundance granularity (number of levels or discretized abundance values)
 - `-A, --abundance-max` the maximal abundance to take into account
-- `--dense` (true/false) allows to index dense k-mers - shared k-mers among datasets - more efficiently (default: false)
+- `-d, --dense` (true/false) allows to index dense k-mers - shared k-mers among datasets - more efficiently (default: false)
+- `-u, --muset` (true/false) the index takes as input the output directory of Muset, containing at least 'unitigs.fa' and 'unitigs.abundance.mat' (default: false)

 Advanced parameters:
 - `-b, --bloomfilter` the Bloom filter size in log2 scale